Elijah-1994/data-collection-pipeline/README.md

 Milstone 1 - Prototype finding the individual page for each entry

 For the first method it was descided to first scrape text and image data from the manga section on waterstones.
-The first step was to import selenium by importing the selenium module. gh
+The first step was to import selenium by importing the selenium module. ghff

 Teachable-Machine was used to creat the model.
 This consisted of creating four classes which represent Rock,Paper,Scissors and Nothing. for each class I took roughly 1000 images to build the model.